micro-ROS/benchmarking_shadow-builder/README.md

 ## Not enough Disk space

-Compilations of LLVM and clang are producing a lot of object files et so on.
+Compilations of _LLVM_ and _clang_ produce a lot of object files.
-During the preparation, it is needed around 36GB of disk space.
+During their preparation it is needed around 36GB of disk space.

 ## Not enough RAM during LLVM/clang compilation

-This error might occur during the execution of the script prepare_build.sh
+This error might occur during the execution of the script _prepare_build.sh_.

-Unfortunately the LLVM/clang compilation is quite greedy when it comes to resources needed to compile it.
+Unfortunately, the _LLVM/clang_ compilation is quite greedy when it comes to resources needed to compile it.

-One error arise with low RAM.
-Currently the only way to solve  would be to increase the swap size as explained here [https://askubuntu.com/questions/927854/how-do-i-increase-the-size-of-swapfile-without-removing-it-in-the-terminal](https://askubuntu.com/questions/927854/how-do-i-increase-the-size-of-swapfile-without-removing-it-in-the-terminal)
+This error arises due to a low RAM.
+Currently, the only way to solve it, would be to increase the swap size as explained here [https://askubuntu.com/questions/927854/how-do-i-increase-the-size-of-swapfile-without-removing-it-in-the-terminal](https://askubuntu.com/questions/927854/how-do-i-increase-the-size-of-swapfile-without-removing-it-in-the-terminal)

 # LICENSE

-Shadow Builder tool suite (which include the TFA and Shadow-Builder) are to be open-sourced under the Apache-2.0 license.
+The Shadow Builder tool suite (which includes the TFA and Shadow-Builder) is to be open-sourced under the Apache-2.0 license.
 See the
 [LICENSE](./LICENSE) file for details.

-For a list of other open-source components included in Shadow Builder tool suite (which include the TFA and Shadow-Builder), see the file [3rd-party-licenses.md](./3rd-party-licenses.md).
+For a list of other open-source components included in the Shadow Builder tool suite (which includes the TFA and Shadow-Builder), see the file [3rd-party-licenses.md](./3rd-party-licenses.md).